 During the Conference of African Ministers of Finance, Planning, and Economic Development 2018 in Addis Ababa and the 2018 AU Summit in Nouakchott, States agreed to develop a national AfCFTA strategy through a cross-sectoral approach towards expanding the scope and deliverables of the agreement.
 Countries were to identify their comparative economic advantage within those sectors and articulate them with the provisions of AfCFTA.
 And as of 2019, not fewer than ten countries had already finalized their country strategies.

 Today, it is pertinent to review these strategies to underscore sector-specific policies even as many African countries still struggle with gender mainstreaming in their policy design.
-However, the United Nations Economic Commission for Africa (UNECA) has guided some countries to develop these national strategies and reforms with significant consideration to gender mainstreaming in the policy review process.
+However, the United Nations Economic Commission for Africa (UNECA) has guided some countries to develop these national strategies and reforms with significant consideration of gender mainstreaming in the policy review process.

 According to Nadira Bayat, AfCFTA gender mainstreaming expert and consultant, “…central to this approach is the identification of priority sectors and industries that advance the growth and participation of women in increased intra-African trade”.